crispy jacket potato with mackerel and white beans

 Add the vegetable bouillon and 80ml water to loosen things up.

 Reduce the heat and let the beans simmer until the liquid reduces slightly and the mixture thickens — about 5–7 minutes.
-I use whatever I’m cooking with to smoosh some of the beans to break them down during this part and thicken the liquid.
+Use your spatula to break down 1/5 of the beans to thicken the liquid.

 Turn the heat to low and stir in a dollop of yoghurt, followed by the chopped dill.

-Season with salt, cracked black pepper, and lemon juice to taste.
-Turn off the heat.
+Season with salt, cracked black pepper, and a generous serving of lemon juice.

-Cut open your crispy baked potatoes and spoon over the butterbean mixture.
+To assemble, spoon over the butterbean mixture over your sliced open crispy jacket potato.
 Flake over half a tin of mackerel per potato.

 Finish with another squeeze of lemon, flakey salt and lots of fresh dill.